Rough sound waves in $3D$ compressible Euler flow with vorticity: Introduction and overview of the main results

 \end{definition}

 The ``modified'' fluid variables featured in the next definition solve equations with remarkable structures.
-In total, such structures allow us to prove that these variables exhibit a gain in regularity compared to standard estimates, as we described at the end of Subsect.\,\ref{SS:WAVEANDTRANSPORTPARTS}.
+In total, such structures allow us to prove that these variables exhibit a gain in regularity compared to standard estimates.
 We stress that this gain of regularity is crucial for showing that the different solution variables have enough regularity to be compatible with our approach.

-\begin{definition}[Modified fluid variables] We define the Cartesian components of the $\Sigma_t$-tangent vectorfield $\VortVort$ and the scalar function $\DivGradEnt$ as follows, ($i=1,2,3$):
+\begin{definition}[Modified fluid variables] We define the Cartesian components of the $\Sigma_t$-tangent vectorfield $\VortVort$ and the scalar function $\DivGradEnt$ as follows:

 \end{definition}

 The following definitions are primarily for notational convenience.